TesiNicco/jordan/README.md

 # jordan
-This repository provides a command-line R script and a Shiny-based graphical interface to (i) compute Polygenic Risk Scores (PRS) from genotype data (VCF/BCF/PLINK formats), (ii) perform single-variant association testing, and (iii) generate comprehensive diagnostic and association plots.
+This repository provides a command-line R script and a Shiny-based graphical interface to (1) compute Polygenic Risk Scores (PRS) from genotype data (VCF/BCF/PLINK formats), (2) perform single-variant and PRS association testing, and (3) generate comprehensive diagnostic and association plots.
 The R script (`jordan.R`) can be executed standalone via the command line, while the Shiny app (`shiny_app/`) offers a user-friendly interface that internally wraps and executes the same script using dynamic input.

+`jordan` is currently under active development.

 ## Install
 Clone the repository locally: